-(1) ORS 471.398(5) prohibits a manufacturer or wholesaler from giving a retailer any services except services of nominal value.

-(2) OAR 845-013-0070 limits services of nominal value to those which fall into one of two categories.

-(3) The category described in OAR 845-013-0070(3) allows a manufacturer or wholesaler to give basic marketing support services for the manufacturer or wholesaler's alcoholic beverage products.
-When a manufacturer or wholesaler uses schematics to promote their products to a retailer, the Commission considers that to be a basic marketing support service.

-(4) When a manufacturer or wholesaler uses schematics to promote their products to a retailer, the retailer remains responsible for deciding what products are actually sold.

-(5) The Commission holds licensees accountable for the acts of their agents and employees.
-(See OAR 845-006-0025).
+- (1) ORS 471.398(5) prohibits a manufacturer or wholesaler from giving a retailer any services except services of nominal value. - (2) OAR 845-013-0070 limits services of nominal value to those which fall into one of two categories. - (3) The category described in OAR 845-013-0070(3) allows a manufacturer or wholesaler to give basic marketing support services for the manufacturer or wholesaler's alcoholic beverage products.
+When a manufacturer or wholesaler uses schematics to promote their products to a retailer, the Commission considers that to be a basic marketing support service. - (4) When a manufacturer or wholesaler uses schematics to promote their products to a retailer, the retailer remains responsible for deciding what products are actually sold. - (5) The Commission holds licensees accountable for the acts of their agents and employees.
+(See OAR 845-006-0362).
 Accordingly, any licensee who provides schematics through another person or business is responsible for the actions of the party.
 If a person or business that provides schematics on behalf of a licensee violates any liquor law or rule, the Commission takes the appropriate compliance action against the licensee.

 Stat.
-Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d)
+Auth.: ORS 471 & 472, including 471.030, 471.730(1) & (5)